Is Roof Pressure Washing Safe? Pros, Cons & 5 Best Practices

 Jul 8, 2025

 Roof pressure washing is a topic that often sparks debate among homeowners looking to preserve or refresh their home’s curb appeal.
-When used correctly, it can be a powerful cleaning tool, but there are important risks and precautions to be aware of before you decide to move forward.
+When performed correctly by a reliable contractor, it can be a powerful cleaning technique, but there are important risks and precautions to be aware of before you decide to move forward.

 Let’s take a closer look at when roof pressure washing makes sense—and when it can do more harm than good.